How Antivirus Works?

 Full system scans are generally not essential when you already have an on access scanning facility.
 Full system scans are essential when you install antivirus software for the first time or you have updated your antivirus software recently.
 This is done to make sure that there are no viruses present hidden on your system.
 Full system scans are also useful when you repair your infected computer.

 Antivirus software depends on the virus definitions to identify malware.
 That is the reason it updates on the new viruses definitions.
 Malware definitions contain signatures for any new viruses and other malware that has been classified as wild.
 If the antivirus software scans any application or file and if it finds the file infected by a malware that is similar to the malware in the malware definition.
 Then antivirus software terminates the file from executing pushing it to the quarantine.
-The malware is processed accordingly corresponding to the type of antivirus software.
+The malware is processed accordingly corresponding to the type of virus protections.

 It is really essential for all the antivirus companies to update the definitions with the latest malware to ensure PC protection combating even the most latest form of malicious threat.

-Ways to get rid of viruses
+How to get rid of malware?

 - Signature-based detection